Western Java montane rain forests: Climate

 The climate of the ecoregion is Tropical monsoon climate (Köppen climate classification (Am)).
 This climate is characterized by relatively even temperatures throughout the year (all months being greater than 18 C average temperature), and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, but more than (100-(average/25) mm.
 This climate is mid-way between a tropical rainforest and a tropical savannah.

 Flora and fauna

 About 65% of the ecoregion is covered in closed forest, mostly broadleaf evergreen, an additional 20% is open forest.
-The evergreen forest includes (Artocarpus elasticus), Yellow mahogany (Dysoxylum caulostachyum), Langsat (Lansium parasiticum), and (Planchonia valida).
-Common montane tree species include Lithocarpus, Quercus, and Castanopsis spp., as well as laurels.
+The evergreen forest includes Artocarpus elasticus, yellow mahogany (Epicharis parasitica), langsat (Lansium parasiticum), and Planchonia valida.
+Common montane tree species include Lithocarpus, Quercus, and Castanopsis species, as well as laurels.
 At higher elevations, characteristic species are heath (family Ericaceae) such as Rhododendron.

 There are 64 species of mammals in the ecoregion, 16 of which are endemic.
 Mammals of conservation interest include the endangered Javan surili (Presbytis comata), the endangered Silvery gibbon (Hylobates moloch), and the critically endangered Javan leopard (Panthera pardus melas).